 Courses I teach

-Probability — Fourier series — Integral transforms — Partial differential equations
+Multi-dimensional analysis — Ordinary differential equations — Power and Fourier series — Partial differential equations

-Basic plasma concepts — single particle theory — kinetic theory — macroscopic theory — MHD — cold plasma waves — warm plasma
+Basic plasma concepts — single particle theory — MHD — cold plasma — kinetic description — Applications of plasma physics in the realm of magnetosphere, ionosphere, solar corona and solar wind

 I graduated from the University of Turku (MSc in theoretical physics) in 1993 and started to pursue the PhD degree in space physics.
 I defended my dissertation on Monte Carlo simulations of interplanetary transport and acceleration of energetic particles in 1998.
 I carried on as a postdoc in Turku until 2002, when I joined the space physics group in the University of Helsinki for a two-year postdoc.
 Following this, in 2004, I was nominated as a university lecturer in theoretical physics (space physics) in the University of Helsinki, where I stayed until the end of 2013.
 As of January 1, 2014, I have held my present position as a professor of space physics in my alma mater.